6ct/clientgo/README.md

 This repository has been archived due to this client not approaching the goals of Chief Client++.

-- Many issues that other clients such as the Official Krunker Client suffer from are present in this due to little to no modification.
+- Many issues that other clients such as the Official Krunker Client suffer from are present in this.
 - Features such as direct mouse input, scripts, and many more are missing.

 In the future, we look forward to porting Chief Client++ to all platforms without compromises.